Ticket FAQs

 Yes!
 Kids of all ages enjoy the museum and all that we have to offer.
 Select exhibits may contain mature themes and are labeled as you enter the exhibit area.
 You can always ask any Rock Hall crew member while you’re on your tour, they’ll be able to answer any questions.

-You can check out our Know Before You Go and Pro Tips page to see if it answers any of your questions!
+You can check out our Plan Your Visit page to see if it answers any of your questions!